 Step 7.
 Fill jars with peaches and syrup.

 While slicing the peaches, slice them right into the jars.
 This way, as soon as a jar is filled with peaches you can fill it with liquid and close the lid.
 This step saves you from having to have one extra station where to cook the peaches in a syrup so they don’t turn brown.
 The peaches are generally still hot when putting them into the jars.
-Just jars straight from the hot dishwasher, so you don’t have to worry about the jars shattering when you add the hot syrup.
+Grab jars straight from the hot dishwasher, then you don’t have to worry about the jars shattering when you add the hot syrup.

 I use the extra light syrup to fill my jars, so that it is the least amount of sugar.
 I figure the fruit itself is very sweet if picked when ripe, so I don’t need any additional sweetness.
 Here is a chart of the different syrup recipes:

 Fill the syrup leaving a 1/2 inch of headspace (which means the space from the top of the jar and generally takes you to a little below the last lip of the jar).
 Run a rubber spatula around the inside edge of the jar to remove any air bubbles.
 Next, remove a ring and a lid with those cool little magnet wands.
 Put them on the jar “finger tight”: not too tight and not too loose, but just right, and set them aside.